hashgraph/hedera-protobufs-java/README.md

 __Note__: the HAPI.html document is a large document and may take a few seconds to load in a browser.

+# Examples

+Example messages can be found in the "Transactions and Queries.md" file.
+These were generated with the Hedera Hashgraph Java SDK and may serve as a useful reference when checking if your own messages are correct.

+__Note__: The examples show keys and signatures.
+Keys shown in the examples are not the keys that were used to generate the signatures.

 # Additional resources

 If you are new to protocol buffers, we strongly recommend you consult the following web resources: